valle-xyz/merkle-tree-tutorial/README.md

 > The subtrees in our example require the option _sortLeaves_ to be false.
 Otherwise, the library will [order the leaves](https://github.com/OpenZeppelin/merkle-tree?tab=readme-ov-file#leaf-ordering) to allow certain functionalities on the blockchain.

 Perfect, now you should have a decent understanding of how Merkle trees are created.
-In the next chapter you will learn how to use Merkle trees to verify data.
+In the next chapter, you will learn how to use Merkle trees to verify data.

 ## Utilizing Merkle trees to verify data

 In this chapter, you will bring the first Merkle tree with three leaves to action.
 You will learn about proofs and how to verify data with Merkle trees.

 If we would use our Merkle tree in a real-world blockchain application, we would write only the root of the Merkle tree on the chain.
-Remember, that you can compose a Merkle tree of as many data points you want, so storing only the root is very efficient.
+Remember, that you can compose a Merkle tree of as many data points as you want, so storing only the root is very efficient.

 We now want to verify the user with the email address `alice@email.com`.
 In order to verify this email address, we need the proof of this leaf.
 Let's do this in practice.